norcams/iaas/docs/security/secure-communication.rst

   As described above, it is recommended to use a private CA for internal endpoints.

-  * db connection between regions use non-public CA
+  * Database connection between regions use non-public CA
-  * internal connections within regions use private networks and using a CA for these provide very little added value
+  * Internal connections within regions use private networks and are **not** secured via a CA (private or otherwise)

 TLS libraries